-Most participants who are not U.S. citizens or green card holders will need to secure a visa prior to beginning the program.
+Most in-person participants who are not U.S. citizens or green card holders will need to secure a visa prior to beginning the program.
 The SHRI does NOT require any particular type of visa to attend, and we are pleased to offer official and competent guidance to help participants determine which visa is appropriate for their situation.
 The process for securing a visa should be completed as soon as possible following registration, as delays are common.

 The SHRI satisfies the F-1 visa/status requirements, and Fordham can issue I-20s to support F-1 visa applications for this program.
 Participants who have received confirmation that their registration in the SHRI is complete may refer to the Visa Instructions for Registered Participants, below, for detailed instructions on the process for securing an F-1 visa.

 In the alternative, some participants may enter the US as a B-1/B-2, or WT visitor.
 This is appropriate for those who are “coming to the United States primarily for tourism,” and “also incidentally will engage in a short course of study during their visit.”
 It cannot be used by participants who will be staying on in the U.S. to pursue a degree-granting program following the SHRI.
 If you choose the B-1, B-2 or WT visa, you are entering the US with “tourism” as your primary purpose; your “study” at the SHRI is your secondary purpose and “incidental and avocational” to your primary tourist purpose.

 For more information, please visit the main Fordham University Immigration and Visa Information page.

 Participants may begin the visa application process immediately upon receiving confirmation that their registration for the Summer Human Rights Institute (SHRI) is complete.
 If you have received confirmation of your registration and would like assistance in determining which visa is appropriate for your situation, please email email@example.com.